davidgiven/cowgol/doc/building.md

   - the gpp preprocessor

-If you're on a Debianish platform, you should be able to install them
+If you're on a Debianish platform, you should be able to install them (after adding any custom package sources as above) with:
-with:

-    apt install ninja-build lua5.1 pasmo libz80ex-dev flex libbsd-dev libreadline-dev bison binutils-arm-linux-gnueabihf binutils-i686-linux-gnu binutils-powerpc-linux-gnu qemu-user gpp 64tass nasm
+    apt install ninja-build lua5.1 pasmo libz80ex-dev flex libbsd-dev libreadline-dev bison binutils-arm-linux-gnueabihf binutils-i686-linux-gnu binutils-powerpc-linux-gnu binutils-m68k-linux-gnu binutils-m68k-atari-mint qemu-user gpp 64tass nasm

 Once done you can build the compiler itself with: